cewoodaus/personal-website/content/event/quantum-kernel-learning-for-bosonic-modes/index.md

   extensively researched for discrete states such as qubits, relatively few works have considered them in the continuous variable regime.
-Kerr nonlinearities, already a known route to universal continuous variable (CV) quantum computation~\cite{Lloyd1999}, are also a strong source of nonclassicality for machine learning.
+Kerr nonlinearities, already a known route to universal continuous variable (CV) quantum computation, are also a strong source of nonclassicality for machine learning.
 location: QTML2024, Melbourne, Australia
 date: 2024-11-28T06:30:38.449Z
 date_end: 2023-11-28T06:45:00.000Z